Welcome to Grey Face Rescue!

 BACK TO THE TOP

-Our office is open weekly for foster families to pick up supplies, drop off donations, or learn more about Grey Face Rescue.
+Our office is open every Monday from 5:00 PM – 7:00 PM for foster families to pick up supplies, medications, food, and other rescue items, as well as drop off donations or learn more about Grey Face Rescue.

-Please note that our office is volunteer-run, so hours may occasionally change or be delayed.
+Please note that our office is 100% volunteer-run, so office hours may occasionally change.
+Supply availability also varies based on donations, and we cannot guarantee that specific items will always be in stock.

 PROMOTING YOUR FOSTER DOG